hellowac/mapnik-wiki-zh-cn/About-Mapnik.md

 *Mapnik is about making beautiful maps*.
 It uses the AGG graphics library, which offers world-class anti-aliasing rendering with subpixel accuracy for geographic data.

-See the [the Mapnik FAQ](http://mapnik.org/faq/) for more information.

 ## Blog posts about Mapnik